priscacare20/LLM_projects/README.markdown

 # Mini Projects on LLM
 This repository contains projects use to enforce my learnings on LLM.
 Each project was explained in my [medium blog](https://medium.com/@priscacare20).
+Feel free to fork and contribute to it.

 ### Setup:
 1. Create a new virtual environment: `python -m venv venv`